prxsto/seeds/README.md

 ## Caveats

 Keep in mind this regression model was trained using a very small subset of design constraints.
 Results from the tool can not be evaluated for conditions which were not simulated.
-Web application uses cost and carbon data from 2021 (TODO: update).
+Web application uses cost and carbon data from 2022 (TODO).